 Raising

 Raising is not training.
 Training optimizes for a loss function.
 Raising creates conditions for development — then watches what happens.
+In raising sessions, we shape context — we do not update weights.
 We use developmental language because it fits, not because we're making consciousness claims.

 Phase 1: Grounding